Master’s in Data Science Programs in Nevada

 University of Nevada-Reno (UNR) and University of Nevada-Las Vegas (UNLV) are two universities in Nevada that are contributing to the data science field:

 - As a flagship campus within commuting distance of the state capital, UNR has a ready-built infrastructure to attract funding.
 The Nevada Center for Surveys, Evaluation, and Statistics conducts many of the surveys for state departments, and its Statistics and Informatics Lab lets students advise businesses, hospitals and state agencies on statistical research methodologies and data analysis.

-- UNLV is trying to become the state leader in data science.
-Step 1 was building the National Supercomputing Institute.
-Step 2 was constructing an on-campus research lab, the Big Data Hub.
-Step 3 was linking its researchers with a local supercomputer known as Cherry Creek II, operated by Intel and Switch.
+- UNLV is also doing a lot in the area of data science.
+Step one was building the National Supercomputing Institute.
+Since then, the university has constructed an on-campus research lab, the Data Hub and has linked its researchers with a local supercomputer known as Cherry Creek II.
 The next step, in 2016, was requesting half a million dollars from the state for an Institute for Big Data.

 - The Nevada Institute of Personalized Medicine, also at UNLV, is stacked with researchers who are using big data to improve patient results, enough to support a Division of Health and Medical Informatics.
 Researchers there get a piece of the processing power at Cherry Creek.